Expergefactor/CS2-Suite/README.md

 * Built by someone-who-uses-the-kit for people-who-use-the-kit!

 # _CellSearch_ offers:
 * Search by Cell ID - more than one?
 You can do it!
 String 'em together.
 As many as you like, as often as you can take it.
-Stress tested with a string of 40, I couldn't break it!
+Stress tested with a string of 40, if you get it to break, let me know.
 * Interactive maps - all critical cell data embedded - results instantly at your fingertips!
 Currently limited to 50,000 points per map, we'll see how that goes.
-* Open maps with your system's default browser.
+* Launch maps with your system's default browser.
 No add-ons, no plug-ins, nothing to install.
 Internet connection required for OpenStreetMap tile - cell data never leaves your machine!

 ![04](img/04.png)